smanikandan14/Volley-demo/README.md

 ```

 Google has come up with Volley interface which helps developers to handle all the network related operations so that developers can concentrate
-implementing the business logic once the response is obtained.
+implementing the business logic after the HTTP response is obtained.Also having less code for network calls helps developer reduce number of bugs.

 *NOTE* Volley is not good for larger file download/upload operations as well video streaming operations.

 Key features of the Volley are below

 * Develop Super fast networked applications for android.
+* Schedules all your HTTP requests running them parallely in background threads and manages those threads.
 * Gives you flexible ways to run your networking requests concurrently with synchronization.
-* Comes with inbuilt JSON parsing.
+* Comes with inbuilt JSON parsing the response.
 * Set prioirty for requests.
 * Retry policy for timeout,certain ERROR codes as Internal Server error.
-* Request cancellation.
+* Flexible Request cancellations.
 * Memory & Disk Caching for images.Batch dispatch to Image Downloads.
 * Flexible in giving your own cache implementations.
 * You can include your own HTTPStack ( to handle SSL connections, PATCH requests ).